Moskito Island: British Virgin Islands

 Rumours abound regarding what the future will hold for Moskito Island which was once home to a resort known as Drake's Anchorage.
 The 120 acre island is located in the North Sound just off shore from Anguilla Point, Virgin Gorda.
 In years past, this little BVI jewel (often mistakenly referred to as "Mosquito" Island) was once a popular playground for visiting sailors and scuba divers.

-Its impossible to talk about Moskito and Drake's Anchorage Resort without paying homage to its original proprietor, Bert Kilbride who is somewhat of a British Virgin Islands legend.
-Bert, spent the better part of 50 years searching for underwater treasure in the BVI and described himself as the "Last Pirate of the Caribbean".
+Its impossible to talk about Moskito Island or the old Drake's Anchorage Resort without paying homage to its original proprietor, Bert Kilbride.
+Bert was somewhat of a British Virgin Islands legend who spent the better part of 50 years searching for underwater treasure in the BVI.
+He described himself as the "Last Pirate of the Caribbean".
 He built the resort in the 60's and it quickly became a favourite hangout for scuba divers as well as the sailing crowd.
-Sadly, Bert passed away in January, 2008.
+Bert passed away in January, 2008, at the ripe old age of 94.
+What a life he had!

-Colquhoun Reef has claimed its share of bareboat and private yachts in recent years and is one reef which demands respect from those approaching the North Sound!
+The reef has claimed its share of bareboat and private yachts over the years and is one which demands respect from all approaching the North Sound!

-Since 1997, the resort on Moskito has been closed with a brief reopening in 2000/2001.
+Drake's Anchorage closed in 1997 with a brief reopening from 2000 to 2001.
 In 2007, Sir Richard Branson (who also owns nearby Necker Island) bought Moskito with the intent of building an eco-resort, consisting of a restaurant and approximately 20 villas that he plans to power using solar panels and wind turbines.
+He currently has a ring tailed Lemur refuge located there.

-I have no idea when this new resort might be completed but it is hoped that visiting yachtsmen will be welcome to enjoy the restaurant and beaches ... unlike Mr. Branson's Necker Island!
+I have no idea when this new resort might be completed but it is hoped that visiting yachtsmen will be welcome to enjoy the restaurant and beaches.

 Stay tuned for further developments!